 Counter-dependency as a defence

 The root of counter-dependency is the fear of annihilation.
 On the one hand, you fear that if anyone comes too close to you, you will be too attached and lose yourself.
-It could be that you have very vulnerable, needy and overbearing parents; and that their need to intrude your life has caused you to feel engulfed for the first half of your life.
-Perhaps they have a need to be ‘one’ with you, or their dependency on you have robbed you of life opportunities.
-Thus, you would now do anything you can to keep people at arm’s length to avoid losing your personal space or freedom.
+It could be that you had very vulnerable, needy and overbearing parents; and that their need to intrude on your life caused you to feel engulfed for the first half of your life.
+Perhaps they had a need to be ‘one’ with you, or their dependency on you robbed you of life opportunities.
+Thus, you now do anything you can to keep people at arm’s length to avoid losing your personal space or freedom.

 On the other hand, counter-dependency can also result from repeated disappointment in childhood.
 If your parents were cold, unemotional and neglectful, you would have learned from an early age that there is no point in reaching out or seeking help.
 You might have cried and protested, but were only ever met with coldness, hostility, or abandonment.
 A resulting worldview is that you are ultimately alone in this precarious world, and no one can be trusted or leaned on.
 You therefore believe you must at all times stand on your own two feet.
 You would not allow your high-functioning facade to crumble, for you fear that once a crack of weakness is revealed, others will take advantage of you and threaten your independence.

 “I DON’T CARE!”
 Harry yelled at them, snatching up a lunascope and throwing it into the fireplace.
 “I’VE HAD ENOUGH, I’VE SEEN ENOUGH, I WANT OUT, I WANT IT TO END, I DON’T CARE ANYMORE!”